gdobrilov/BettyWannabe/README.md

 # BettyWannabe

 Ever heard of Betty?
 Of course, you have!
 Well, buckle up because you're about to meet her ultra-modern, slightly cheeky cousin—**BettyWannabe**.
-As cutting-edge as a digital Swiss Army knife and twice as fun, BettyWannabe is not just another app; it's a bold stride into the future of [your app’s purpose, e.g., 'digital interaction', 'AI-driven solutions'].
+As cutting-edge as a digital Swiss Army knife and twice as fun, BettyWannabe is not just another app; it's a bold stride into the future of online gaming.

 ## Mission Statement